 For best results, experts recommend that you mix these stabilizers into new gasoline.
-They are very ineffective when used with old gas, and will not help restore any contaminated gas to a functioning state.
+However, they are very ineffective when used with old gas, and will not help restore any contaminated gas to a functioning state.

 Can you use old gas?

 You should do a spot check for any stored gasoline before using it in your engine.
-You can assess the state of your stored gasoline by doing aside by side comparison of a small sample of the stored gasoline and a new batch of the same.
-You can do this by pouring the stored oil in a clear glass container and comparing it with a new batch.
+You can assess the state of your stored gasoline by doing a side by side comparison of a small sample of the stored gasoline and a new batch of the same.
+You can do this by pouring the stored oil into a clear glass container and comparing it with a new batch.

 Contaminated gasoline will usually result in separated gasoline and ethanol layers.
 Gasoline without any ethanol infusion will generally appear significantly more discolored or contain sludge and visible sediments.
-This will usually be a result of contamination by the environment of storage, moisture, or through the by-products of oxidation.
+This will usually be a result of contamination by the storage environment, moisture, or through the by-products of oxidation.